wbrozonowicz/wbrozonowicz.github.io/_posts/2022-07-11-working-with-js-arrays-react.md

   }
 ```

 Alternatively We can use filter method as below.
-The difference is that filter method returns new array ith elements that match specified condition.
+The difference is that filter method returns new array with elements that match specified condition.
 So When our condition is that id of element should be different than id of clicked element, We will get array without it.

 {% include code-header.html %}
 ```js